php-dev-br/laravel-doc-pt-br/scout.md

 SCOUT_IDENTIFY=true
 ```

-Enabling this feature will also pass the request's IP address and your
+Enabling this feature this will also pass the request's IP address and your
 authenticated user's primary identifier to Algolia so this data is associated
 with any search request that is made by the user.